confluentinc/event-streaming-patterns/docs/event-storage/compacted-event-stream.md

 Created topic topic-name.
 ```

-The `kafka-topics` command can also verify the current topics configuration:
+The `kafka-topics` command can also verify the current topic's configuration:
 ```bash
 ➜ kafka-topics --bootstrap-server localhost:9092 --topic customer-profiles --describe